Addis Neger (newspaper)

-Overview
+Closing

-Allegedly, criminal charges were being prepared and staff were threatened.
+Allegedly, criminal charges were being prepared and the staff of Addis Neger were threatened.

-Early December 2009, when all six of its founding editors were safely outside of the country, they announced the closing down of their newspaper.
+In early December 2009, when all six of its founding editors were safely outside of the country, they announced the closing down of their newspaper.
 They claimed that they had learned that the government was preparing to bring charges against them.
 It was the culmination of "months of persecution and harassment", they said in a final statement.
 They feared that the Ethiopian government was planning a repeat of the crackdown that imprisoned thousands of people after the disputed 2005 election.
-Military and police officers then killed about 200 opposition protesters, and many journalists and politicians were jailed for the next two years.
+Military and police officers killed about 200 opposition protesters, and many journalists and politicians were jailed for the next two years.
 According to Reporters Without Borders, websites that criticized the government were blocked, and even text messaging on cellphones was restricted.

 The closure of the paper caused donor countries to issue statements of concern.
 The European Union called for investigation of the allegation and those responsible to be held accountable.
 The U.S. Embassy issued a statement on December 10 expressing concern that such moves "contribute to a perception that space for independent media in Ethiopia is constrained.".